 What Makes Playa Santa Special

-Playa Santa is located in the southwestern coast of Puerto Rico’s main island.
+Playa Santa is located on the southwestern coast of Puerto Rico’s main island.
 It is best for people who want a wilder experience away from the large resorts and beach chairs.

 The other reason Playa Santa is one of the top beaches in Puerto Rico is its proximity to La Parguera Nature Reserve.
 Here, you’ll find reefs, mangroves and abundant wildlife.
 But the true crown jewel happens at night, since this is one of the island’s bioluminescent bays.

-If you’re not familiar with bioluminescence, let us tell you that it is one of the most magical experiences you can ever have.
+If you’re not familiar with bioluminescence, trust us when we say that it is one of the most magical experiences you can ever have.
 Anything that moves in the water (including you, if you decide to swim) glows brightly.

 The glow can range from a faint yellowish to a strong electric blue like the one seen in "Life of Pi."
 Yeah, that whale scene was not imagined after all.